microsoft/dotnet/Documentation/compatibility/change-in-behavior-for-task_waitall-methods-with-time-out-arguments.md

 Available

 ### Change Description
-Task.WaitAll behavior was made more consistent in .NET 4.5.
+<xref:System.Threading.Tasks.Task.WaitAll%2A?displayProperty=nameWithType> behavior was made more consistent in .NET Framework 4.5.

 In the .NET Framework 4, these methods behaved inconsistently.
 When the time-out expired, if one or more tasks were completed or canceled before the method call,